About McDonald Murholme

 McDonald Murholme is well-known for its employment law expertise, acting for employees.

-McDonald Murholme was formally established in 1996 having incorporated the practice of Alan McDonald who practiced in employment law and other areas as both a barrister and a solicitor since 1978.
-McDonald Murholme grew rapidly in response to a demand by employees following changes to the employment laws in the 1990’s.
+McDonald Murholme was formally established in 1996 incorporating the practice of Alan McDonald who has practised in employment law and other areas as both a barrister and a solicitor since 1978.
+McDonald Murholme grew rapidly in response to a demand by employees following changes to the employment laws in the 1990s.
 Recent indicators show that McDonald Murholme is the preferred choice by a majority of employees in Victoria.

 The radical changes made by Julia Gillard as the Minister of Employment and Workplace Relations in 2009 substantially increased workplace rights.
-These rights are utilised by McDonald Murholme for benefits of its clients.
-This is now its core business.
-It has acted in many of the landmark cases and continues to do so with vigour and enthusiasm.
+These rights now form McDonald Murholme’s core business and are utilised for the benefit of its clients.
+McDonald Murholme has acted in many of the landmark cases and continues to do so with vigour and enthusiasm.

 Many employees seek advice from McDonald Murholme when they are facing termination of employment or unfair dismissal.
 The optimum time for an employment law client to approach McDonald Murholme is at the first sign of the problem arising and before the dismissal occurs or reputational damage is done.
 Issues of workplace bullying and harassment, redundancy, unjustified warnings and punitive performance management are most common.